muguira-james/muguira-james.github.io/_posts/2018-10-25-Using-Express-to-serve-a-React-JS-app.md

 })
 {% endhighlight %}

 Notice lines: 2, 25.
-Line 2 brings in the CORS support and line 26 enables the middle-ware.
-If you comment out line 25 and run the React App from its directory with npm start, you should see a failure message on the browser console log.
+Line 2 brings in the CORS support and line 25 enables the middle-ware.
+If you comment out line 25 and run the React App from its original directory with npm start, you should see a failure message on the browser console log.
 The reason for the failure is that the React app is being served from a server running on localhost port 3000 (by default from create-react-app) and our Express server is running on localhost port 9000.
-Now uncomment line 26 in the Express server and restart it.
+That is a cross origin violation.
+Now uncomment line 25 in the Express server and restart it.
 If you refresh the "React App" tab in your browser, you should see the map.

 If you consider lines 7-23 of the Express server you will see the in-memory database.
 These player definitions are served to callers on line 33 of the Express server.